lurchmath/lde/README.md

  * `release/` folder stores the sources that have been compiled to JavaScript.
     * To compile everything in your own copy of the repo, run `gulp`.
+    * If you make changes to the source code, be sure to compile to the release folder before committing and pushing, so that the two folders are always consistent in the repo online.
  * `docs/` is where the documentation source files are written in Markdown.
  * `site/` contains the documentation, compiled to a static site.
     * To rebuild the docs in your own copy of the repo, run `gulp docs`.
     * This requires you to have [mkdocs](http://www.mkdocs.org/) installed.
-    * Pushing changes to this folder to GitHub will update the main site documentation, linked to above.
+    * Pushing changes in this folder to GitHub will update the main site documentation, linked to above.
-    * Consequently, any time you change the content of the `docs/` folder, you should rebuild them into `site/` before committing and pushing, or your documentation updates will not be visible on the docs site.
+    * Any time you change the content of the `docs/` folder, you should rebuild them into `site/` before committing and pushing, so that the two folders (and, more importantly, the docs site online) stay consistent.
  * `tests/` contains the source code for the unit tests.
     * To run all tests in your own copy of the repo, run `gulp test`.